How Do You Like Your Coffee

 • Releases neurotransmitters like norepinephrine and dopamine.

-• Caffeine gives a short-term boost in brain function
+• Caffeine gives a short-term boost to brain function

 • Improves Mood